About Me

 I aim to be a visionary who also has his feet firmly on the ground, and I think I’m doing a pretty good job at it.

 Over to the right is the album I recorded in 2012.
 My public GitHub has a few things on it.
 I have a website called what if it were good tho?
 I ramble and dance and sing on YouTube, sometimes alone and sometimes with friends.
-I tweet on twitter and on bluesky.
+I tweet on twitter and I have a bluesky account but haven’t used it much.

-You can see a spreadsheet here of what I’m reading.
-I started this when I began a new style of reading where I don’t assume I’ll finish every book I start.
+You can see a spreadsheet here of what I’m reading, including books I only barely crack open.
+I started this sheet when I began a new style of reading where I don’t assume I’ll finish every book I start.
 There are too many books for me to do that!
+But I want to track them all anyway.

-If you’re new to my blog and trying to figure out what to read, I say start with my top posts.
+If you’re new to my blog and trying to figure out what to read, I say start with my top posts, which is a good index with some brief descriptions of what posts are about.

 Things people have said about me